yelleeim/yellee/README.md

 # yellee
 This github is for personal study.
-If you look for something, there's nothing you might need.
+If you try to look for something useful, there not might be nothing you need.